-Semana Santa 2016 officially begins Sunday, March 20 and runs through Easter Sunday on March 27.
-Unofficially, since this is one of the most popular outdoor activity weekends in the Mexican holiday calendar, the holiday will begin on Friday, March 19th and many employees incorporate a week of vacation time to extend the holiday into the following week.
-This year the Semana Santa week also includes the federal holiday of Benito Juarez Birthday on March 21.
-Schools will be closed the entire week.
+Semana Santa 2017 officially begins Sunday, April 9 and runs through Easter Sunday on April 16.
+Unofficially, since this is one of the most popular outdoor activity weekends in the Mexican holiday calendar.
+For many workers the holiday will begin on Friday, April 7and many employees incorporate a week of vacation time to extend the holiday into the following week.

 Semana Santa or Holy Week in Mexico or Easter Week, as it is known to North Americas, is a Catholic tradition.
 Beginning with Palm Sunday (Mar 20) and ending with Pasqua (Easter Sunday) March 27 it is one of the most important religious holidays after Christmas in Mexico.